Progress is being made daily towards lessening the impact of k9 diseases and illness in our breed.

 On a technical note, this condition occurs when a dogs anal glands(sacs) become clogged.
 Typically the sacs are emptied when a dog defecates but episodes of diarrhea and loose stool can cause the sacs to fill or become clogged.

-Don't worry, you can have them expressed internally by your veterinarian.
-Or.....If you're feeling brave, you can express them externally by yourself.
-Now doesn't that sound fun!
-For a how-to on this procedure you can "contact us" for the run-down.
+Don't worry, you can the glands expressed routinely by your veterinarian.
+Or.....If you're feeling brave, express them yourself.
+Now doesn't that sound like fun!
+For a how-to on this procedure you can "contact us" for the run-down, or view the topic on our discussion forum.

 Early on, a newly affected dog may show coordination problems in the hind legs.
 An affected dog may also show signs of neck pain.
 No case is the same; some dogs may develop a slight case and live out there lives fine.
 In others, the disease will progress over time and incapacitate the animal.
 One of the more troubling dog illnesses to the Great Dane owner as it can slowly, methodically, incapacitate a wonderful Dane.